brunomaga/brunomaga.github.io/_drafts/2024-01-19-Mixture-of-Experts.md

 tags: [machinelearning]
 ---

-Details of [GPT-4](https://en.wikipedia.org/wiki/GPT-4) - the current reigning champion on the [ChatBot benchmark](https://chat.lmsys.org/) - were recently [leaked](https://the-decoder.com/gpt-4-architecture-datasets-costs-and-more-leaked/).
+Details of [GPT-4](https://en.wikipedia.org/wiki/GPT-4) - the current [ChatBot benchmark](https://chat.lmsys.org/) reigning champion - were recently [leaked](https://the-decoder.com/gpt-4-architecture-datasets-costs-and-more-leaked/).
 It mentions the usage of **Mixture-of-Experts (MoEs)**, with 16 different experts of circa 110 billion parameters each, totalling about 1.8 trillion parameters.
 Briefly after, [Mistral 7x8B](https://mistral.ai/news/mixtral-of-experts/) has been released as a MoE model of 8 experts with 7 billion parameters each, claiming its performance beats [GPT-3.5](https://en.wikipedia.org/wiki/GPT-3) with circa 175 billion parameters.

 Behind this success is the fact that MoEs provide better training scaling and faster inference due to **sparsity**, yielding better model accuracy for the same compute budget or parameter count.
 The scaling and analysis of training large non-sparse (dense) models have been already covered in [Scaling Laws for Neural Language Models](https://arxiv.org/abs/2001.08361), [Scaling Properties of Speech Language Models](https://arxiv.org/abs/2404.00685) and [Emergent Abilities of Large Language Models](https://openreview.net/forum?id=yzkSU5zdwD).
-In this post, we will go through an historical overview of training and fine-tuning of sparse models and MoEs and provide an [implementation on PyTorch](#implementation-on-pytorch) and an [implementation on DeepSpeed](#implementation-on-deepspped) of a large-scale distributed Switch Transformer MoE.
+In this post, we will go through an historical overview of training and fine-tuning of sparse models and MoEs.
+We will also provide an [implementation on PyTorch](#implementation-on-pytorch) and an [implementation on DeepSpeed](#implementation-on-deepspped) of a large-scale distributed Switch Transformer MoE.
 We will go through the following publications:

 - [1991 Adaptive Mixture of Local Experts](#1991-adaptive-mixture-of-local-experts)
 - [2014 Learning Factored Representations in a Deep Mixture of Experts](#2014-learning-factored-representations-in-a-deep-mixture-of-experts)